Family and Medical Leave

 This policy applies to all university employees.

-5.3 The university requires that a request for family and medical leave be supported by a health-care provider's certification of the medical condition of the person affected to include the date when the serious condition began, the probable duration of the condition and other appropriate facts as detailed below:
+- provide a health-care provider's certification of the medical condition of the person affected, to include the date when the serious condition/qualifying event began, the probable duration and recommended leave type (intermittent/reduced schedule or continuous)

-- If the employee requests an extension to the currently approved leave period
+- The employee requests an extension to the currently approved leave period.

-- Receive credible information that casts doubt on the employee's stated reason for the absences
+- Credible information provided casts doubt on the employee’s stated reason for the absences.

 At the end of family and medical leave, employees normally are to be reinstated as follows:

-- Original position: The university normally must restore employees to the positions they held (or to an equivalent position) when the leave of absence began unless they are key employees (as defined below) in a position that needed to be filled during their absences.
+- Original position: The university normally must restore employees to the positions they held (or to an equivalent position) when the leave of absence began unless they are key employees (as defined) in a position that needed to be filled during their absences.

 - Equivalent position: If the previous position has been filled, employees are entitled to restoration to equivalent positions.
 The standard of equivalence requires comparability and correspondence to duties, terms, conditions and privileges of the employees' previous position.